openresty/echo-nginx-module/README.markdown

       Connection: keep-alive

-Since the `v0.22` release, all of the directives are allowed in the `rewrite module`'s `if` directive block, for instance:
+Since the `v0.22` release, all of the directives are allowed in the [rewrite module](http://wiki.nginx.org/NginxHttpRewriteModule)'s [if](http://wiki.nginx.org/NginxHttpRewriteModule#if) directive block, for instance:

     location ^~ /if {